-The progressive pyramid and the regressive pyramid They are types of population pyramids that graphically indicate the age and sex of the population of a country at a given time.
+The progressive pyramid and the regressive pyramid are types of population pyramids that graphically indicate the age and sex of a country’s population at a given time.

-The pyramids are built based on two indices: the birth rate and the death rate, and refer to the type of economy, social and cultural level that a country has.
+The pyramids are built based on two indices: the birth rate and the death rate, which refer to the type of economy, social and cultural level that a country has.

-To build a pyramid, take the data, which are usually obtained from population censuses, and are reflected in bars arranged horizontally that symbolize the number of people for each age range (children at the base and adults at the tip).
-On the right side of the axis the data for the female population is plotted and on the left for the male population.
+To build a pyramid, take the data, usually obtained from population censuses, and are reflected in bars arranged horizontally that symbolize the number of people for each age range (children at the base and adults at the tip).
+The data for the female population is plotted on the right side of the axis and the left for the male population.

 Types of population pyramids

-It is a type of pyramid that has a wide base Due to a high birth rate, they are countries with a mostly young population.
-Mortality levels occur progressively and life expectancy is not high.
+It is a type of pyramid with a broad base.
+Due to a high birth rate, they are countries with a primarily young population.
+Mortality levels occur progressively, and life expectancy is not high.

-It is a type of intermediate pyramid between the progressive pyramid and the regressive one that represents developing countries.
-In these pyramids there is a natality control and a higher life expectancy than in countries with a progressive pyramid.
+It is an intermediate pyramid representing developing countries between the progressive and regressive levels.
+There is natality control and a higher life expectancy in these pyramids than in countries with a progressive pyramid.

-It is a type of pyramid that represents societies in which the death rate and birth rate are very low.
-They usually establish policies of reception of immigrants or facilities for people with large families.
+It is a type of pyramid representing societies with meager death and birth rates.
+They usually establish policies for receiving immigrants or facilities for people with large families.

 Examples of countries with a progressive pyramid